ShySkill/ChromeHistoryScreenshotMachine/README.md

 ### Installation

 To install this project, all you need to do is download the requirements.txt file with all of the required packages and imports.
-WARNING: Make sure that you put a valid discord webhook URL before running, or the project will not function as intended.
+WARNING: Make sure that you put a valid discord webhook URL when prompted, or the project will not function as intended.

 #### Commands
 To install, run this command in the terminal